Existing Building Retrofit Projects

 Given the lack of a pre-improvement energy baseline against which to measure energy savings and the difficulty of isolating and assigning portions of the new construction costs to particular energy savings, the traditional methodology for existing building retrofit projects to compare projected savings against a baseline is not applicable for new construction projects.

-Upon completion of its technical review, the purpose of which is to validate that the building’s as-designed modeled energy performance (submitted by a C-PACE registered project developer) will meet or exceed the Reno energy code requirements (IECC 2018/ASHRAE 90.1-2016), the program administrator will issue a project eligibility report.
-Such report will determine the eligible C-PACE finance amount, up to a maximum of 20% of the total eligible construction cost.
+Upon completion of its technical review, the purpose of which is to validate that the building’s as-designed modeled energy performance (submitted by a C-PACE registered project developer) will meet or exceed the Pershing County energy code requirements (IECC 2018/ASHRAE 90.1-2016), the program administrator will issue a project eligibility report.
+Such report will determine the eligible C-PACE finance amount, up to a maximum of 35% of the fair market value of the building “as stabilized,” as determined by an Appraiser.Back to Top